loganfalzarano/csf_assign03/README.txt

 In determining best overall effectiveness we focused on store misses and total cycles.
 Our statistics show that write-allocate consistently has fewer misses than no-write-allocate, and when write allocate is paired with write-back it also consistently has the lowest number of clock cycles.
 From this we can safely say that write-allocate and write-back together have the best overall effectiveness.
-LRU and fully associaive also appear to result in fewer misses and cycles.
+LRU and fully associative also appear to result in fewer misses and cycles.
 Once we chose the write-allocate, write-back, LRU cache, we looked at associativity factor.
 Clock cycles and misses steadily decereased as our associativity increased, so it seems that the most effective cache would be a fully associative, write-allocate, write-back, LRU cache that maximizes the associativity, which in our